 The Worst Sleeping Position

-Most experts agree that sleeping on your stomach is the worst position of all.
+As a general rule, avoid sleeping on your stomach—it disturbs the normal alignment of your spine.
 Sleeping on the stomach strains the neck and spine, which in turn may lead to joint and muscle pain, or numbness and tingling.
-(There’s one notable exception: sleeping prone may be the best position for people with sleep apnea.)
+Stomach sleepers are risk for storing as well as the airways become compressed.

 If you must sleep on your stomach: